-Budget 2020 - the implications on Business Rates on Empty Properties
+Budget 2020, Coronavirus - the implications on Business Rates on Empty Properties

-This budget does nothing to help a landlord who is unable to let their premises.
+Rishi Sunak has done nothing to help a landlord who is unable to let their premises.
 The landlord has the usual Void period (normally 3 months, 6 months on industrial units) where no rates are paid.
 However, thereafter, the landlord is left paying full rates.
+It appears that the policy has been to let asset holders bear some of the costs.
+In fact, to make matters work, as businesses go out of business, the landlord will need to pay business rates, even though there is no chance of letting properties.

 There are a number of ways to reduce the business rates liability whilst staying within the rules laid down by government.
+These have not changed by the recent government decisions.
 I have outlined 4 approaches that have been adopted by companies:

 The void period can be used repeatedly – create a lease for 6 weeks, which triggers a new void period.
 This saves rates during the Void period, but full rates are payable for the 6 weeks.
 This can be applied to all types of premises, but is most cost-effective for industrial units where the Void period is 6 months.